wojciech-kulik/FlashSpace/README.md

 ## ⚙️ Installation

-It's not yet ready for distribution, but you can try it out if you're feeling adventurous!
+**Requirements:** macOS 14.0 or later.

-You need to run the app from Xcode.
+Download the app from the [releases page](https://github.com/wojciech-kulik/FlashSpace/releases).

 ## 👉 How it works